42nd District Court (Division I / Romeo) - Landlord Tenant Civil Cases

-After the 7-Day notice is served, the plaintiff waits 8 days before he/she can file the summons and complaint with the court.
-After the 30-Day notice is served, the plaintiff waits 31 days before he/she files the summons and complaint.
+After the 7-Day Notice is serviced the plaintiff waits 8 days before he/she can file the summons and complaint with the court.
+After the 30-Day Notice is served, the plaintiff waits 31 days before he/she files the summons and complaint.

 FILING FEE SCHEDULE

-All summons and complaints are served by the 42-1 court officer.
+All summons and complaints are served by the 42-1 court officers.
 Cost is determined by the location of the defendant's residence.
-Contact court for service fee.
+Contact the court for the service fee.